-(1) RINs are generated in the month the gas is dispensed, which generally occurs the month after the gas is produced.
+(3) RINs are generally generated in the month following the gas being dispensed.

-(2) One MMBtu of RNG has approximately the same energy content as 11.727 gallons of ethanol, and thus may generate 11.727 RINs under the RFS program.
+(4) One MMBtu of RNG has approximately the same energy content as 11.727 gallons of ethanol, and thus may generate 11.727 RINs under the RFS Program.